 Skullcandy (:SKULN/A) managed to gain 23% Friday after being acquired by consider-technology provider Incipio for $177 million—a 23% premium over Thursday’s closing price.
 The stock is up more than 19% since the company disclosed in June that it was in takeover talks.

-Despite reporting a 30% decline in profit, Finish Line (NASDAQ:FINLB) managed to book a nearly 22% gain Friday.
+Despite reporting a 30% decline in profit, Finish Line (NASDAQ:FINLC) managed to book a nearly 22% gain Friday.
 The “challenging retail environment”—better known as Amazon (NASDAQ:AMZNC) was cited as the reason for the decline in profits.
 The company is aggressively working on closing non profitable stores and a share repurchase program.
 This sent the stock higher.

 Biostar Pharmaceuticals (NASDAQ:BSPMC) is a $9 million Chinese biotech company that soared 30% Friday.
 News coverage is light on such small stocks but since the beginning of the month the stock is up about 400%.

 Gold soared to 2-year highs Friday as a result of Brexit.
 That sent gold companies higher as well.
-B2Gold (AMEX:BTGC) was up 10% on the day.
+B2Gold (AMEX:BTGA) was up 10% on the day.
 The company has seen a major uptrend since late January, adding more than 350% of value.

-Exact Sciences, (NASDAQ:EXASC) a $1.6 billion company that makes a colon cancer test was up more than 4% on Friday.
+Exact Sciences, (NASDAQ:EXASA) a $1.6 billion company that makes a colon cancer test was up more than 4% on Friday.
 The company recently announced that received an upgrade from the United States Preventative Medicine Task Force that puts its test on a level playing field with other screenings.
 This has resulted in a more than 70% rise in the company’s stock since March with most of the gains coming this month.